cmwfx/Agent-and-Web-cafe-management/Desktop App/README.md

 4. The application validates the code against the Supabase database
 5. If valid, the application will temporarily hide, allowing access to the desktop
 6. After 30 minutes, the lock screen will reappear

+## Auto-Start & Registration

+- The application automatically registers itself to start when Windows boots:
+  - Creates a registry entry in `HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Run`
+  - Also creates a backup shortcut in the Windows Startup folder
+- On first run, the machine registers itself in the Supabase `machines` table
+  - Captures hostname, OS details, and system information
+  - Updates its "last seen" timestamp on each launch

 ## Important Notes